 San Diego Speedboat Tours – $69.90

-Me and Kate agree on so many things but Speedboats is one that we clash on.
+Me and Kate agree on so many things, but Speedboats is one thing that we clash on.
 I love them, nearly as much as cars.
-I love Boats in general and the Ocean, simply being on the water makes me insanely happy, while Kate loves the ocean, she is more wary of it than I. Sitting in a small Plastic missile with a huge engine on the back is not the way she likes to enjoy the water.
+I love Boats in general and the Ocean, simply being on the water makes me insanely happy, while Kate loves the ocean, she is warier of it than I. Sitting in a small Plastic missile with a huge engine on the back is not the way she likes to enjoy the water.
 So my constant requests of Can we Get a Speedboat are swiftly put to bed.
-But to have a Guide Speedboat tour as one of the pass attractions was too good to miss up … for me that is.
+But to have a Guided Speedboat tour as one of the pass attractions was too good to miss up … for me that is.

 Kate begrudgingly agreed and came along for the ride.
 We have done tours such as these before and we have survived so she put her trust in me (more the guide I think actually) and headed off to play in boats.
 We had been finding San Diego wakes up late and most attractions open quite late.
 However, the Speed boat tour was booked for 9:00 am as we needed to be there for 8:30 am This meant fighting rush hour traffic and hunting out a very elusive parking spot.
 It is worth saying we had booked the tour the day before as this is one of the tours the requires pre-booking but using the hotel phone it was an easy a painless process.

 At the office we checked in, showed our pass and we showed the meeting point where we would meet our guide and other participants.
 The group was small just us and a group of 5 who would take two boats.
 So that is Kate and me in one boat, Two between the other group and the guide in a boat on his own.
 You always get your own boat and have to drive it yourself.
 You can split the driving at certain points along the course so everyone who wants’s to gets to drive.
 Kate really had no interest so it was me doing all the driving, with Kate on video Duties again!

 The Guide led us to the boats and gave a quick but thorough briefing on boat operation, waterway navigation, and safety.
 It was all pretty simple, basically, follow him!
 Then we were assigned boats and headed out the harbor.
 This part of the tour was pretty dull, speed limits in the harbor are very low and the sail out to the marker buoys seemed to take an age.
 But once out in the open waters of the bay, we throttled up and took off.